Child protective services: Notable lawsuits

+In 1999, a class action lawsuit Charlie and Nadine H. v.
+Christie was filed in federal court by "Children's Rights" a national advocacy group working to reform child welfare.
+According to their website, "Children’s Rights filed this class action lawsuit in 1999 on behalf of more than 11,000 children in New Jersey’s child welfare system."
+The case resulted in court-ordered improvements.
+After continued advocacy and a contempt motion against the state, "In January of 2006...Governor Corzine announced the creation of a new cabinet-level children’s agency..."

+Children's Rights further publishes that, "Since then, New Jersey has made significant progress in implementing the first phase of the massive reform effort.
+DYFS is recruiting and licensing more foster parents; caseworkers are better trained and have more manageable caseloads; and in 2007 New Jersey broke its own record for the most adoptions finalized in one year.
+However, significant challenges lie ahead..."

-In 2007, with Shawn McMillan as her lead trial attorney, Deanna Fogarty-Hardwick obtained a jury verdict against Orange County (California) and two of its social workers for violating her Fourteenth Amendment rights to familial association.
+In 2007, with Shawn McMillan as her lead trial attorney, Deanna Fogarty-Hardwick obtained a jury verdict against Orange County, California and two of its social workers for violating her Fourteenth Amendment rights to familial association.
 The $4.9 million verdict grew to a $9.5 million judgment as the county lost each of its successive appeals.
 The case finally ended in 2011 when the United States Supreme Court denied Orange County's request to overturn the verdict.
 During the appeals process it was argued by the defense attorneys that the caseworkers had a right to fabricate evidence and lie to the court in order to facilitate the continued removal of the child from her family.
 This case, which has come to be called the "right to lie" case set a precedent of how caseworkers can handle cases to which they are assigned.
 It was adamantly argued, by the defense, that caseworkers should be allowed to make up things in order to sway the judges decision to remove a child from his or her fit parents.
 The defense attorney even tried to justify the right of the caseworkers to lie saying that the statutes which cover perjury are "state statutes".